0xtrooper/ethereum-dex/README.md

-# On-Chain Limit Order Matching Engine for EVM chains
+# On-Chain Limit Order Books for EVM chains

 There are 2 versions of EVM orderbooks in this repo.
 Both charge 0 trading fees by default.
 Because everything is a 0-trading-fee limit order, execution is better than an AMM like Uniswap where slippage and LP fees can lead to extensive execution loss.